Merrilee Fullerton

-Fullerton served as Minister of Training, Colleges, and Universities from 2018 to 2019 and the Minister of Long-Term Care from 2019 to 2021.
-On June 18, 2021 she was shuffled from the Minister of Long-Term Care to the Minister of Children, Community and Social Services.
+Merrilee K. Fullerton is a Canadian physician and former politician who represented Kanata—Carleton in the Legislative Assembly of Ontario from 2018 to 2023.
+A member of the Ontario Progressive Conservative (PC) Party, Fullerton was the minister of training, colleges, and universities from 2018 to 2019, minister of long-term care from 2019 to 2021, and minister of children, community and social services from 2021 to 2023.

 Early life and education

-Fullerton was born in Whitehorse, Yukon and grew up in the Beaverbrook neighbourhood of Kanata, Ontario.
+Fullerton was born in Whitehorse, Yukon, and grew up in the Beaverbrook neighbourhood of Kanata, Ontario.
 She is a graduate of the University of Ottawa's medical school.

-Career

 Medical career

 Fullerton initially practiced from the Carleton Place and District Hospital before going into private practice as a family physician in the Ottawa area.
-She practiced medicine in Ontario for more than 30 years, and also spent time in Alberta during her medical training.
+She practiced medicine in Ontario for 27 years, and also spent time in Alberta during her medical training.
 She first practiced out of the Carleton Place Hospital, before opening a practice as a family physician at Med-Team Clinic in Kanata.

 Fullerton is a former president of the Academy of Medicine Ottawa and served as a member of the Health Professionals Advisory Committee of the Champlain Local Health Integration Network.
 She was selected as a City of Ottawa Board of Health member for a four-year term which ended in 2014.
 She was also a member of The Ottawa Hospital’s Community Advisory Committee from 2008 to 2010.